Athlon007/MOP/README.md

 If you found a bug in MOP and you would like to report it, the first thing you should do is to go into MSC, go to MOP settings and click "**I FOUND A BUG**".

 To send a bug report, please either [use GitHub](https://github.com/Athlon007/MOP/issues/new?assignees=&labels=bug&template=template-bug-report.md&title=Bug%20Report), or send an e-mail to [bugreport@kkmr.pl](mailto:bugreport@kkmr.pl).

+Note: Don't even bother if you use a pirated copy of the game, as pirated game copies are NOT SUPPORTED.

 ## License